ch3cook-fdu/Vote2Cap-DETR/README.md

 Please **make sure** that:

 1. the defined model is the same as the checkpoint's.
-2. the test dataset is from the same source as the checkpoint's
+2. the test dataset is from the same source as the checkpoint's.

 ## Prediction for online test benchmark